Ziemeck/bifrozt-ansible/README.md

 ---

-Please see the [Bifrozt Wiki](https://github.com/Bifrozt/bifrozt-ansible/wiki) about how to install Bifrozt.
+Please see the [Bifrozt Wiki](https://github.com/Bifrozt/bifrozt-ansible/wiki) for installation, usage, tools and other things.

 ---